caoimghgin/genome-palette-generator/README.md

 ## How To Use

-Users enter hex codes of their brand(s), sorted for hue, and each entry is placed in the nearest L*5 slot available per column.
+Users enter hex codes of their brand(s), into semantically named columns.
+Each entry is placed in the nearest L*5 slot available per column.
 Genome calculates the best possible tints/shades while preserving saturation.
-Then, users can download a JSON file and use a Figma Plugin to import all colors into their working libraries.
+Users can download a JSON file and use a Figma Plugin to import all colors into their working libraries.